Great Australian Bight Trawl Sector

 No quantitative stock assessment has been conducted for orange roughy in the GABTS because the available data are sporadic and spatially scattered (Knuckey, Hudson & Nemec 2010).

 Orange roughy was listed as conservation-dependent under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) in 2006.
-A deepwater management strategy was implemented to address the requirements of the Orange Roughy Conservation Programme (AFMA 2006), under which commercial fishing was closed in several orange roughy zones across the Great Australian Bight, particularly the areas deeper than 700 m.
-More than 96 per cent of the historical catch (1988–2005) and more than 99 per cent of the more recent catch (2001–2005) was taken in these closed zones.
+A deep-water management strategy was implemented to address the requirements of the Orange Roughy Conservation Programme (AFMA 2006), under which commercial fishing was closed in several orange roughy zones across the Great Australian Bight, particularly the areas deeper than 700 m.
+More than 96% of the historical catch (1988–2005) and more than 99% of the more recent catch (2001–2005) was taken in these closed zones.
 Until sustainable harvest levels can be determined, fishing will be allowed in these zones only under a research program that has been approved by AFMA.
-The allocated research quota for 2015–16 was 200 t, but no catch was taken under a research permit during this season.
-The orange roughy incidental catch allowance remained at 50 t for the 2017–18 fishing season, with zero reported catch.
-The Orange Roughy Conservation Programme 2006 has been replaced by the Orange Roughy Rebuilding Strategy 2014 (AFMA 2014).
+The orange roughy incidental catch allowance remained at 50 t for the 2018–19 fishing season, with zero reported catch.
+The 2006 Orange Roughy Conservation Programme was replaced by the Orange Roughy Rebuilding Strategy in 2014 (AFMA 2014).
 Existing arrangements in the GABTS fishery have been maintained under the updated rebuilding strategy.

 Stock status determination

-There have been no recent surveys or representative catch-trend data to determine the abundance of orange roughy in the Great Australian Bight.
-As a result, this stock is classified as uncertain with regard to the level of biomass.
-Given that zero or negligible orange roughy catch has been reported in recent years, and that areas where more than 96 per cent of historical catches were taken are now closed, orange roughy is classified as not subject to overfishing.
+No recent survey or representative catch-trend data are available to determine the abundance of orange roughy in the Great Australian Bight.
+As a result, the level of biomass of this stock is classified as uncertain.
+Given that zero or negligible orange roughy catch has been reported in recent years, and that areas where more than 96% of historical catches were taken are now closed, orange roughy is classified as not subject to overfishing.